Setup RSpec

 - Add the line

-bundle exec parallel_rspec
+bundle exec parallel_rspectobin/check

 Note: If you want to debug a spec, you can simply uncomment the line

-in the .env to not run it headless:
+SELENIUM_DRIVERin the .env to not run it headless:

 ✅ Our first (green) test